 - CATCH THEIR EYE: Add visual interest to your proposal to make it memorable.
 Include adequate white space, break up text with bullets and include images that reinforce your story.
 Grant writing is marketing — and it says a lot about your organization and its ability to deliver.
 Presentation does matter.

 Get Your Certificate in Grant Writing

 If you’re new to grant writing and want to learn how to apply for a grant with excellence, join NLC and facilitator Julé Colvin to earn your Grant Writing Certificate.
-Through this interactive, four-class series, you’ll learn how to succeed in today’s competitive grant writing environment.
+Through this interactive series, you’ll learn how to succeed in today’s competitive grant writing environment.

 Specifically, you will …

 - Understand how to apply for a grant and create successful proposals

 - Learn how to write a grant narrative and articulate measurable and reliable outcomes

 - Get hands-on experience to develop budgets and identify funding resources

 - Be prepared for what to do after receiving a grant award